MillieOfzo/ArctosFramework/README.md

 The LDAP class provides Single Sign On capabilities.
 Read [SSO](#single-sign-on) instructions on how to enable and configure SSO.

 ### Mailer class
 The mailer class is an wrapper over [PHPMailer](https://github.com/PHPMailer/PHPMailer).
 This enables easy creation and sending of application mails.
-Custom email templates can be created or edited in the folder `C:\xampp\htdocs\Arctos\app\mail`
+Custom email templates can be created or edited in the folder `C:\xampp\htdocs\Arctos\app\mail`.
+Email settings or SMTP settings like SMTP authentication can be configured in `C:\xampp\htdocs\Hera\app\classes\mail.class.php`

 ### Router class
 The router class is the main component of the application and uses [FastRoute](https://github.com/nikic/FastRoute).
 This class regulates all http requests to their respective controller and through the default index.php page located in `C:\xampp\htdocs\Arctos\public\index.php`.